MattickODST/Wow-Raid-Mythic-Dungeons-Cross-Analysis/README.md

 # It will compare the data sets.
 # It will clean the data to make it usable.
 # It will present the data in 3 different visualizations and create a usable .csv file.

+# To Use: Simply run the WowMythicToRaidComparison.py file